Loading…

 Planning tip

-When to go, June to September, when snowmelt keeps the flow at its strongest; still worth a stop in shoulder months.
+Best Time to Visit, June to September, when snowmelt keeps the flow at its strongest; still worth a stop in shoulder months.

 Getting there, Directly on the Muzaffarabad-Athmuqam road, about 40 km from Muzaffarabad.